ABOUT L.AB

 All members of NMLab are composers of instrumental music, and members maintain active performance careers.
 Our combined expertise includes: choral composition (Parker); computer assisted composition (Schultz); digital lutherie (Stewart); film composition (Boon, Berg); Indigenous music (Day Rider); interactive performance systems (Bellamy, Schultz, Stewart); real-time audio spatialisation (Schultz); self-contained performance system for live electronic music (Bellamy).

-D. Andrew Stewart is a composer, pianist and world renowned digital musical instrumentalist.
-His practise centres around two areas: combining acoustic and digital instrumental music, and creating performance practises for new musical instruments for the 21st century.
-Stewart’s music has been featured by: the Winnipeg Symphony Orchestra, Esprit Orchestra, Penderecki Quartet, Toronto New Music Concerts, Ensemble contemporain de Montréal +, musikFabrik, orkest de ereprijs, Ensamble 3 and ROSA Ensemble.
-In addition, he has contributed to the field of music technology research through participation at: the NIME, ICMC, ICLC, Electroacoustic Music Studies Network, Electronic Music Foundation, ACM SIGCHI Conference on Human Factors in Computing Systems, and the Guthman Musical Instrument Competition.
+D. Andrew Stewart is a composer, pianist and renowned digital musical instrumentalist.
+A convergence of acoustic and electroacoustic instrumental praxis is at the centre of Stewart’s oeuvre.
+His music is dedicated to exploring composition and performance for new interfaces for musical expression by adapting and evolving traditional praxis.
+Stewart’s work asks whether musical idea – concept, theory, material, technique and means – has kept pace with developments in digital lutherie.
+Stewart’s music has been featured globally by: the Winnipeg Symphony Orchestra, Esprit Orchestra, Penderecki Quartet, Toronto New Music Concerts, Ensemble contemporain de Montréal +, musikFabrik, orkest de ereprijs, Ensamble 3 and ROSA Ensemble.
+In addition, he has contributed to the field of music technology research through participation at: the NIME, ICMC, Electroacoustic Music Studies Network, Electronic Music Foundation, ACM SIGCHI Conference on Human Factors in Computing Systems, and the Guthman Musical Instrument Competition.

 Jordan Berg is an award winning composer from Lethbridge, Alberta, Canada.
 Jordan’s music has been performed at home and abroad by ensembles, solo musicians and orchestras in Canada, the United States, England, Portugal and Russia.
 Jordan recently completed his Bachelor of Music in Composition under Dr. Arlan N. Schultz at the University of Lethbridge and in the last few years has attended prestigious workshops at the University of Cincinnati College Conservatory of Music, NYU Steinhardt, and the Atlantic Music Festival in Waterville, Maine.
 Jordan has also studied at Musicians Institute in Hollywood, California, The University of Toronto under Dr. Roger Bergs, and the Berklee College of Music.
 In addition to composing, Jordan is an accomplished orchestral percussionist, jazz drummer and guitarist.
 As an educator, Jordan has taught music to hundreds of students over the years and continues to inspire them to try new things and find their own unique voice.
 He also holds an honors Bachelor of Arts in Philosophy with minors in History and English and looks forward to continuing on with graduate studies in music.